seynur/blog/_posts/2024-02-19-syslog-data-collection-with-custom-implementations.md

     | *Figure 8:* Result of "Custom Vendor" events with different resource types due to message contents. |

-* CASE 2.3 : *SC4S can't recognizes and can't parse automatically - to delete due to message context* In this scenario, we will get events from a *Custom Vendor 3* on 5143 port.
-Also, index will be *custom_vendor_3* and sourcetype will be *custom:vendor3*.
-Similar to the *CASE 2.1*, we will define index and sourcetype in configuration file, but unlike that, we will not forward the events includes "unwanted event" text in the messages to the Splunk but will filter them directly in SC4S.
-In order to this, we will use below events as example.
+* CASE 2.3 : *SC4S can't recognize and can't parse automatically - to delete due to message context* In this scenario, we will get events from a *Custom Vendor 3* on the 5143 port.
+Also, the index will be *custom_vendor_3* and the sourcetype will be *custom:vendor3*.
+Similar to the *CASE 2.1*, we will define index and sourcetype in the configuration file, but unlike that, we will not forward the events that include "unwanted event" text in the messages to Splunk but will filter them directly in SC4S.
+To this, we will use the below events as examples.

-    > *Note* : You can only understand whether the filtered example works or not by doing the same example yourself, because you can only see to the unfiltered sample is passed to the correct index and sourcetype in *Figure 9*.
+    > *Note* : You can only understand whether the filtered example works or not by doing the same example yourself because you can only see that the unfiltered sample is passed to the correct index and sourcetype in *Figure 9*.
 I can't provide you with proof that the filter works.

     ```
     <14> hostname "This is my example event"
     <14> hostname "This is my unwanted event"
     ```

-    We will folow same path as *CASE 2.1*  and *CASE 2.2* to define new configurations for both event and custom port.
+    We will follow the same path as *CASE 2.1*  and *CASE 2.2* to define new configurations for both the event and custom port.
 Below lines will add to *docker-compose.yml*, *env_file* and *local/config/app-parsers/app-custom_vendor_3.conf* files respectively, and re-run the SC4S.
 Results can be seen in *Figure 9*.

     ````
     # Custom Vendor 3 definition for docker-compose.yml